JHarrison21/comp423-course-notes/docs/tutorials/go-setup.md

 func main() {
     fmt.Println("Hello COMP423")
 }
-!!! danger
-    make sure to add the 2 different ways to run files using go

 ### 7. **`Make a "Hello COMP423" Program`**
 Now run the program in the terminal: